mvolkmann/blog/src/swift/Concurrency.md

 }
 ```

-All `async` functions must be called from a concurrent context.
+All `async` functions:

-All `async` functions run in a concurrent context,
+- must be called from a "concurrent context" (aka asynchronous context)
-so they can call other `async` functions.
+- run in a concurrent context, so they can call other `async` functions

-Another way to create a concurrent context is by creating a {% aTargetBlank
+One way to create a concurrent context is it create a {% aTargetBlank
 "https://developer.apple.com/documentation/swift/task", "Task" %} object.
 For example: